CodeMaverick-143/Portfolio_Showcase/README.md

 - **HTML5**: Markup language used for structuring the content.
 - **CSS3**: Styling language used for layout and design, including gradients, shadows, and responsive styles.
-- **JavaScript**: Used for dynamic functionality, such as search and pagination controls.
+- **JavaScript**: Used for dynamic functionality, such as search and pagination controls..

 ## Project Structure